 Facilitating Bilingualism in Early Years & Primary Children

 Whilst research in to this area of neuroscience is still relatively young, the evidence we already have is enticing.
 If you’re interested in facilitating your 4-9 year old child to become bilingual and therefore gain flexible thinking skills and adaptability then you’ll be interested in the online language classes offered by Avery Hill Education.

-Our programmes and resources for primary school children are designed to make the language learning process an enjoyable and effective one.
-To find out more about our creative solutions for 5 to 11 year olds, please see here.
+Our programmes and resources for early years and primary school-aged children are designed to make the language learning process an enjoyable and effective one.
+To find out more, please see here.